-The program curriculum consists of eleven (11) courses, which includes nine (9) core, and two (2) elective courses.
+The program curriculum consists of eleven (11) courses, which includes ten (10) core and one (1) capstone course.
 In addition, two (2) foundation courses are required.
 Students with appropriate academic background may be permitted to waive the two foundation courses.

 Waivers are generally not granted if the corresponding undergraduate course(s) were completed more than seven years prior to application.
 Waivers are not granted for non-academic prior learning, and are determined solely on the basis of the student's undergraduate or graduate record.
 All waivers require written approval by advisor.